mgnsk/balafon/README.md

      [command]

   Available Commands:
-    compile     Compile a gong file to SMF help        Help about any command
+    compile     Compile a YAML file to gong script help        Help about any command
     lint        Lint a file
     list        List available MIDI output ports
     load        Load a file and continue in a gong shell play        Play a file
+    smf         Compile a gong file to SMF

   Flags:
     -h, --help          help for this command